mudita/mudita-center/README.md

 The [Mudita Center changelog](./changelog.md) is regularly updated by the core development team.

 ## License
-Mudita Center is licensed on [???](https://choosealicense.com/licenses/???/)
+Mudita Center is licensed on [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/).